General FAQs on genetic therapies

 • Is there any research happening that is looking at genetic therapies?

 Yes, there is lots of research happening looking at CF genetic therapies.
-RNA therapies are currently being tested in clinical trials in CF, and plans are underway for gene therapy clinical trials towards the end of 2023.
+RNA therapies are currently being tested in clinical trials in CF, and plans are underway for gene therapy clinical trials in 2024.

 Worldwide, lab-based research is underway to develop other types of genetic therapy, including research into gene editing (using CRISPR-Cas9) and different types of gene therapy and RNA therapy.